 When searching for your property, you should be careful if you see offers at cheap prices.
 They may be older properties and may require you to invest a lot more to renovate.

 Properties in Germany can be sold privately or through an estate agent.
 If you see “von privat” in the advertisement, it means that no estate agent is involved.
 As mentioned before, there is a high demand in the German real estate market.
 Therefore, it is usually the buyers who try to find a property by contacting the sellers or an agent.

 If you prefer to buy a house in Germany through an estate agent, you can find an agent using this website.
-As mentioned before, I recommend contacting a financial adviser as a first step before searching the house by yourself.
+As mentioned before, I recommend using a free online mortgage calculator as a first step before searching the house by yourself.

 Read also: How to find a place to live in Germany?

 How to choose a house to buy in Germany?

 There are some questions you need to ask yourself before choosing a house to buy in Germany.

 Do you want to buy a house or a flat in Germany?
 Do you want to buy a new or old property?
 Do you want to build a house completely from scratch?
 If you want to buy an old property, be aware that you may need to invest some money to renovate.